theamazingantx/theamazingantx/README.md

 **`a plan`**
 <br>
-As a beginner developer, I aim to become a full stack developer, with the Reactjs, Astro, etc. framework
+As a beginner developer, I aim to become a full stack developer, with the framework Reactjs, Astro, Vuejs etc.

 <!--- old code
 <a href="#" onclick="return false;">